 Carnegie Mellon University's Master of Human-Computer Interaction degree is a rigorous, interdisciplinary program.
 The MHCI curriculum is strategically designed to teach core user-centered research, interaction design, user experience and interface programming skills while allowing students to customize their own HCI path with unique electives from across the university.

-Students enrolled in the MHCI program are required to take seven core classes and five electives to graduate.
-The MHCI program does not have a unit requirement for graduation.
+Students enrolled in the MHCI program are required to take seven core classes and four electives to graduate.
 Students must complete the required courses and number of electives to be eligible to complete their degree.

 Prospective students can view sample study plans for both full-time and part-time student schedules.
 Part-time studies are only available for domestic students on the Pittsburgh campus for our Master of Human-Computer Interaction program.
 At this time, there are no online degrees or classes available for any programs in the Human-Computer Interaction Institute.